3liz/py-qgis-wps/README.md

 The server from a command line interface:

-The server does not run as a daemon by itself, there is several way to run a command as a daemon.
+The server does not run as a daemon by itself, there are several ways to run a command as a daemon.

 For example:

-* Use Supervisor http://supervisord.org/.
-Will gives you full control over logs and server status notifications.
+* Use Supervisor http://supervisord.org/ will give you full control over logs and server status notifications.
 * Use the `daemon` command.
 * Use Docker